mariyahendriksen/ML_fundamentals/ml_pp/5_bayesian_statistics.md

 ### MAP estimation

-We can compute point estimate of an unkown quantity by computing the posterior mean, meadian, or mode.
+We can compute point estimate of an unkown quantity by computing the posterior mean, median, or mode.
 Posterior mode (aka MAP estimate) is often used because:
 - it can be represented as an optimization problem, hence, good algorithms exist for it
 - can be interpreted in non-bayesian terms (log prior of the regularizer)